BITS-GIT/group24/README.md

 ## Checklist of the tasks that are required to be performed

-1. Add team members as collaborators and assign them appropriate right6s (if you are performing individual then create one dummy account for the task)
+1. Add team members as collaborators and assign them appropriate rights (if you are performing individual then create one dummy account for the task)

 2. Create a branch(development/production/feature)